-Figure\,\ref{fig:sb2} compares \vsini\ measurements of A and B components, showing a significant correlation as would be expected for synchronized systems with similar radii.
-Indeed 39 of these systems have well determined periods from the OGLE survey \citep{pawlak2016}, 33 with periods between 1--5\,d, 4 between 5--10\,d and 2 between 15-20\,d.
+Figure\,\ref{fig:sb2} compares \vsini\ measurements of components A and B, showing a significant correlation, as expected for synchronized systems with similar radii.
+The periods from the OGLE survey \citep{pawlak2016} for 39 of these systems are well determined.
+The periods for 33 of them are 1--5\,d, the periods of 4 are between 5--10\,d, and the periods for the last 2 are between 15-20\,d.
 The short periods together with the range and correlation of rotational velocities is most likely a consequence of tidal synchronization \citep[see also][]{lennon2024} for most of these systems.
-There are a number of outliers in the correlation, possibly indicating the presence of some systems with super-synchronous rotation as a result of recent or on-going mass-transfer.
-Two examples of such systems, with well defined separated components, are BLOeM 1-055 and 5-057 that have \vsini$_{p}$=221$\pm$55 and \vsini$_{s}$=98$\pm$13, and \vsini$_{p}$=280$\pm$24 and \vsini$_{s}$=56$\pm$2 \kms, respectively.
+There are a number of outliers in the correlation, which might indicate some systems with super-synchronous rotation as a result of recent or ongoing mass transfer.
+Two examples of such systems with well-defined separated components are BLOeM 1-055 and 5-057, which have \vsini$_{p}$=221$\pm$55 and \vsini$_{s}$=98$\pm$13, and \vsini$_{p}$=280$\pm$24 and \vsini$_{s}$=56$\pm$2 \kms, respectively.
 The former is known to have a period of 3.04\,d \citep{pawlak2016}.